Pip-Install-Party/Interpreter/README.md

 <!-- ROADMAP -->
 ## Roadmap

 This project was implemented in stages.
-Each state builds from the last and ultimately constructs an interpreter.
+Each stage builds from the last and ultimately constructs an interpreter.

 1️⃣ - [Comment Removal](https://github.com/Pip-Install-Party/Ignoring-Comments)
 2️⃣ - [Tokenization](https://github.com/Pip-Install-Party/Tokenization)